 Manchester By The Sea is directed by Kenneth Lonergan and stars Casey Affleck, Lucas Hedges, and Michelle Williams.
 The film follows Lee Chandler (Affleck) who does some pretty remedial jobs such as plumbing when he finds out that his brother Joe (Kyle Chandler) has passed away.
 He learns upon reading Joe’s will that Joe has requested that he become the guardian of his 16 year old son Patrick (Hedges).
 As you learn in the film, this is a difficult task for Lee to undertake due to his very tortured past.

 As with a lot these movies that are released to critics as far as a month in advance of regular audiences being able to see the film, I found it imperative to stay away from as many reviews as possible so that my review is as original as possible.
 However, being as involved in the movie industry as I am now, it’s impossible to not hear the buzz that this movie has been getting.
 I was very intrigued to see if it would live up to the hype.

 I also feel that Casey Affleck is a vastly underrated actor.
 He definitely gets lost in the shuffle a little bit with his older brother being Ben Affleck.
 I can imagine that being the younger brother of Batman can be a difficult thing to overcome.
 But Casey Affleck continues to put in great performance after great performance with my favorite being his work in Gone Baby Gone.
-He does a fantastic job of being understated and layered as a character.
+He does a fantastic job of acting understated and layered.